kylewisialowski/curiositymodeling/README.md

 **Testing:**

 We wrote unit tests for each of the predicates as well as system tests to check that everything runs with all of the predicates and specific arguments.
 For each predicate, we wrote mutiple tests for scenarios that should pass and fail according to the predicate's properties.
 For the system tests, we checked three scenarios: the most ideal and efficient, as defined by the number of moves / turns, way to win (6 Players), another possible way to win but not the most efficient (8 Players), and the case where it is impossible to win with such minimal number of moves (4 Players).

-**Documentation:**

-Make sure your model and test files are well-documented.
-This will help in understanding the structure and logic of your project.
+Feel free to check our documentation for more details.

+**Contributors: kwisialo, kmao5**